 Welcome to my site.
-Here you’ll find information on my work supporting communities, or those who want to work with communities, as we search for transformations to sustainable futures.
+Here you’ll find information on my work supporting communities, and information for those who want to support communities, as we search for transformations to sustainable futures.

 My approach can be summed up in three words: Localities.
 Sustainabilities.
 Transformations – LST.
 Making these words meaningful with the complexities ‘on the ground’ is where I focus.
 Communities are lead actors in shaping sustainable and resilient futures and transformations to these futures are possible through creative collaboration where we all have a part to play.
 Ultimately, local transformations ripple out to wider transformations and diverse options for sustainable futures beyond the local.
 You’ll see the importance of LST throughout my work, practice and education.

 What’s the foundation for all this?
 I call it Conversations with Communities (CwC).
 Communities and their localities, such as landscapes, are inter-dependent so my conversations around sustainability and resilience are a collaboration with a community and a locality – a collaboration that reflects social, economic, political, cultural, historical and natural processes.
 Having conversations uncovers the links between sustainable, resilient localities and sustainable, resilient communities.
 You can learn more via the link on my logo on the left (‘Conversations with Communities’) or go to the ‘CwC’ page here.

 You can also find other ways I share my experiences through writing, images, video, podcasts, social media and whatever other ways I can.

 THE CORE OF MY WORK